When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 Is it safe to drive a car with an ABS light on?

 Yes, it’s safe.
-The car brakes will still work under normal braking circumstances as usual, even with the ABS light on.
-However, the brakes will lock up under heavy braking situations, forcing the wheels to skid.
-Your ABS system is very important during winter when your wheels lock up when you apply heavy braking on ice.
+The car’s brakes will still work normally during normal braking, even with the ABS light on.
+However, the brakes will lock up in heavy braking, forcing the wheels to skid.
+Your ABS system is very important during winter, when your wheels can lock up under heavy braking on ice.

 How much does it cost to fix the ABS system?

-It will cost approximately $200 if you factor in the cost for ABS diagnosis and labor costs.
+It will cost approximately $200, including the cost of ABS diagnosis and labor.
 However, the estimate doesn’t include taxes and fees and varies depending on your location.

 However, if you have to replace the ABS system, you can pay an additional fee of $200-950, depending on the ABS module part.
-Many garages will fix your ABS for between $340-1100 in total.
+Many garages will fix your ABS for between $340 and $ 1,100 in total.

 Can Low brake fluid cause the ABS light to come on?

-Yes, an ABS light comes on when there is a low brake fluid level in the ABS fluid reservoir.
-The warning light means you have an abnormally low fluid level.
-Turn off the engine and restart by turning it on again to see if the warning clears.
+Yes, an ABS light comes on when the brake fluid level in the ABS fluid reservoir is low.
+The warning light indicates an abnormally low fluid level.
+Turn off the engine, then restart it to see if the warning clears.
 If not, check if the light is intermittent.
 If so, it means the brake fluid level is slightly low.

-Can worn brake pads cause ABS light to come on?
+Can worn brake pads cause the ABS light to come on?

 No. Worn-out brake pads don’t cause the ABS light to come on.
 The light is triggered by a low brake fluid level, an abnormal wheel sensor, and a blown fuse.
-However, it’s good to replace worn-out brake pads to improve your braking as a safety precaution.
-Replace worn brake lines to improve your car braking efficiency.
+However, it’s a good idea to replace worn-out brake pads to improve your braking and enhance safety.
+Replace worn brake lines to improve your car’s braking efficiency.

 What can cause ABS to fail?

-ABS rarely malfunctions unless the ABD controller is malfunctioning because of one or more sensors or faulty sensor wiring.
+ABS rarely malfunctions unless the ABD controller is defective due to one or more sensors or faulty sensor wiring.
 The most common cause is the contamination of sensors by corrosion, debris, or metal shavings.
-You will only notice a failure the moment you slam the brakes and notice the wheels are locking up as you drive.
+You will only notice a failure the moment you slam the brakes and the wheels lock up as you drive.

 Final Thoughts

 Always be observant when driving and listen to abnormal brake noises that indicate a problem.
-Observe the ABS module or your dashboard for a warning light that shows performance issues.
+Check the ABS module or your dashboard for a warning light indicating performance issues.
 American-built cars don’t need code clearing.
 Some Japanese and European-built vehicles may require code clearing using an ABS code reader.

-If the ABS warning light still remains after code clearing, it means there is still a problem that needs fixing.
-To fix the issues, you need various supplies and tools like repair manuals, toolboxes, safety, cleaning supplies, floor ramps, jacks, and stands.
-You also need parts replacement like the controller/computer module, wheel speed sensor, and ABS system fuses.
+If the ABS warning light remains after code clearing, there is still a problem that needs fixing.
+To fix the issues, you need various supplies and tools like repair manuals, toolboxes, safety equipment, cleaning supplies, floor ramps, jacks, and stands.
+You also need parts replaced, such as the controller/computer module, wheel speed sensor, and ABS system fuses.

 How do you determine why the ABS light came on?
 How do I trouble shoot to identify the problem?